ANIRUDH-VADERA/WEB_ASSISSTANT/README.md

 # WEB_ASSISTANT

-It is a chrome extension for a web browser that tells you about the stuff in the current web page
+It is a chrome extension for a web browser that tells you about the content in the current web page

 **Functionality**
   1. Will provide a search bar to "search for a keyword" that one might need but cannot find.